dx7er/Entity/README.md

 3. Use Command `pip install -r requirements.txt` to install required python modules.

 ## How to Run?
-1. Use `bash req.sh` to complete requirements phase.
+1. Use `bash install.sh` to complete requirements phase.
-2. Use Command `python entit.py` to Run Tool.\
+2. Use Command `python entity.py` to Run Tool.\
                     **OR** \
    Use Command `python3 entity.py` to Run ToolKit!
 ### Don't Forget to Follow my Github.